Where do you draw the line on love? Should we only love others to a certain extent?

 To be a Christian means to forgive the inexcusable because God has forgiven the inexcusable in you. – C. S. Lewis

-To abide in these verses means to stay.
-Stay in His love.
-If you get into your emotions with irritation or selfishness, choose to love, and you will be right back abiding in His love again.
+He showed me in order to do this—even in the midst of “getting into my emotions with irritation or selfishness—I will be right back abiding in His love again.

 When it comes to people, love is the fine line between what you want to do and what you need to do.